-According to the Tanzania Coffee Board, coffee was first introduced the areas around Moshi in the foothills of Mt.
+According to the Tanzania Coffee Board, coffee was first introduced to the areas around Moshi in the foothills of Mt.
 Kilimanjaro in 1898.
 Today, the northern areas of Moshi and Arusha (at the base of Mt.
-Meru) remain known for producing some of the best quality in the country.
-While the majority of Tanzania’s coffee is produced by smallholder farmers (90% according to Philippe Jobin’s Coffees Produced Throughout the World,) a number of large estates exist in the north which are owned and operated by European families and corporations.
-These vestiges of early 20th century colonialism can be quite charming, and before automobiles were introduced and highways were constructed between towns, many plantation owners would fly from one farm to the next due to the great distance.
-A good number of these large plantation now include bed and breakfasts built to house tourists interested in learning more about the coffee industry in Tanzania.
+Meru) and the southern area of Mbeye remain known for producing some of the best quality in the country.
+While most of Tanzania’s coffee is produced by smallholder farmers (90% according to Philippe Jobin’s Coffees Produced Throughout the World), some large estates exist in the north owned and operated by European families and corporations.

 Tanzania uses a system of bean size grading very much like the system used in Kenya.
-In Tanzania “AA” is the largest size grade, consisting of beans with screen sizes 17 and 18.
+In Tanzania, “AA” is the largest size grade, consisting of beans with screen sizes 17 and 18.
 Screen sizes globally refer to screen hole size in #/64ths of an inch wide.
-“AB” refers to 15/16 screen, “C” grade is 14/15 screen and “PB” is the small peaberry bean.
+“AB” refers to the 15/16 screen, “C” grade is the 14/15 screen, and “PB” is the small peaberry bean.
 Larger screen sizes fetch higher auction prices even today, with much of the international market preferring a large size bean.
-We’ve found that there’s no absolute correlation between bean size and cup quality, which is why many of our Tanzania offerings are AB and PB grade.
-For some reason over the years, Peaberry coffee from Tanzania became hugely popular, in the U.S. at least.
+We’ve found no absolute correlation between bean size and cup quality, which is why many of our Tanzania offerings are AB and PB grade.
+For some reason, Peaberry coffee from Tanzania became hugely popular over the years, in the US at least.